cealsair/codeone2019/Quarking-an-existing-Java-project/readme.md

 6. Edit the file "src/main/java/com/example/demo/secure/TestSecureController.java" and replace its entire content with the content from the following [link](https://raw.githubusercontent.com/cealsair/codeone2019/master/Quarking-an-existing-Java-project/TestSecureController.java).

-7. Open pom.xml (located at ./Qproj4MP/src/pom.xml) in your favorite editor and replace the following dependecies:
+7. Open pom.xml (located at ./Qproj4MP/src/pom.xml) in your favorite editor and replace the following dependencies:
 ```
 <dependency>
   <groupId>org.bouncycastle</groupId>